History of China (1949–1976): Cultural Revolution

-While experiencing a political storm, China was also hit with a massive natural disaster—the Tangshan earthquake, officially recorded at magnitude 7.8 on the Richter Scale, authorities refused large amounts of foreign aid.
-Killing over 240,000 people, the tremors of the earthquake were felt both figuratively and literally amidst Beijing's political instability.
-A meteorite also landed in northwestern China, and the authorities told people not to believe as in olden times that these events were omens and signs from the heavens.

 Urban–rural divide

 The urban–rural divide was the most important division in Maoist China when it came to the distribution of food, clothing, housing and health care.
 Rural status carried no entitlement to a state ration card, wages or social security.
 As a result, Maoist China is sometimes described as a dual society.
 The model of development in Mao's China was to develop heavy industry through the exploitation of the rural population.
 In order to minimize the cost of staple foods for the urban population, farmers were compelled to sell any agricultural surplus above a specified level to the state at artificially low prices.
 In some regions the state also ate into the rural grain supply, causing shortages for the locals.
 The rural population endured the worst of the Great Leap Famine in part because the state could seize as much grain as it needed, even under starvation conditions.
 The appropriated grain was largely used to feed the urban population, although some of it was exported.

 The difference in treatment of urban and rural areas was a major push factor for internal migration, which lead to increased restrictions on mobility.
-The ways to acquire an urban hukou were limited, including serving in the People’s Liberation Army, passing the national university entrance examination or being recruited by an urban work unit as a permanent worker.
+The ways to acquire an urban hukou were limited, including serving in the People's Liberation Army, passing the national university entrance examination or being recruited by an urban work unit as a permanent worker.
 Because of these restrictions, the rural proportion of the population was higher in 1978 than it had been in 1958.